smileinnovation/weblog/_posts/2019-07-22-innovation-watch-17.md

 ---
 layout: post
 url: https://medium.com/@/3b7e114adedb
-title: Innovation Watch #17
+title: "Innovation Watch #17"
 subtitle: Brace yourself.
 Climate change is coming 🥵
 slug: innovation-watch-17
-description: 🚀India & China racing for the 🌒moon, robot nurse, facial recognition for 🐕dogs, also a lot of privacy issues from FaceApp and Google, and even more with Instagram removing the like count and a virt
+description: "🚀India & China racing for the 🌒moon, robot nurse, facial recognition for 🐕dogs, also a lot of privacy issues from FaceApp and Google, and even more with Instagram removing the like count and a virt"
-tags: privacy,computer-vision,neuralink,robotics,mental-health
+tags:
+- privacy
+- computer-vision
+- neuralink
+- robotics
+- mental-health
 author: thmil
+category: techwatch
 ---

-# Innovation Watch #17

 > This content was sent on july, 22th via our [Tech Watch Newsletter](https://mailchi.mp/c414f1508567/techwatch)